Traffic, water shortages, now floods: the slow death of India's tech hub?

 "It is not a city-versus-city story," he told Reuters.
 "We as a country don't want to miss out on revenue and business opportunities because of a lack of infrastructure."

-Even before the floods, some business groups including the Outer Ring Road Companies Association (ORRCA) that is led by executives from Intel, Goldman Sachs, Microsoft and Wipro, warned inadequate infrastructure in Bengaluru could encourage companies to leave.
+Even before the floods, some business groups including the Outer Ring Road Companies Association (ORRCA) that is led by executives from Intel, Goldman Sachs, Microsoft MSFT.O and Wipro WIPR.NS, warned inadequate infrastructure in Bengaluru could encourage companies to leave.

 "We have been talking about these for years," Krishna Kumar, general manager of ORRCA, said last week of problems related to Bengaluru's infrastructure.
 "We have come to a serious point now and all companies are on the same page."

+"The safety of all employees is always our top priority," the company said in a statement.
+"While Thomson Reuters employees in Bangalore continue to work remotely throughout the recent flooding, there has been no impact to our operations."

-In the early 1970s, more than 68 percent of Bengaluru was covered in vegetation.
+In the early 1970s, more than 68% of Bengaluru was covered in vegetation.

-By the late 1990s, the city's green cover had dropped to around 45% and by 2021 to less than 3% of its total area of 741 square kilometres, according to an analysis by TV Ramachandra of Bengaluru's Indian Institute of Science (IISC).
+By the late 1990s, the city's green cover had dropped to around 45 percent and by 2021 to less than 3 percent of its total area of 741 square kilometres, according to an analysis by TV Ramachandra of Bengaluru's Indian Institute of Science (IISC).

 Green spaces can help absorb and temporarily store storm water, helping to protect built up areas.

-"If this trend continues, by 2025, 98.5% (of the city) will be choked with concrete," said Ramachandra, who is part of IISC's Centre for Ecological Sciences.
+"If this trend continues, by 2025, 98.5 percent (of the city) will be choked with concrete," said Ramachandra, who is part of IISC's Centre for Ecological Sciences.

 CITY IN DECAY